-The Primary Mathematics programme is integrated into inquiry units of work, stories and other exciting contexts in which children are guided to unfold and discover mathematical concepts.
-Important Maths skills and knowledge are also taught through stand-alone Maths lessons.
+The Primary Mathematics programme is integrated into inquiry units of work, when there are authentic learning connections.
+Maths skills and knowledge are also taught through standalone Maths lessons.

 Mathematics teaching is supported by use of the Numicon Approach, a text-book free teaching methodology, which is organised into five dimensions: